 V692.
-An inappropriate attempt to append a null character to a string.
-To determine the length of a string by 'strlen' function correctly, a string ending with a null terminator should be used in the first place.
+Inappropriate attempt to append a null character to a string.
+To determine the length of a string by 'strlen' function correctly, use a string ending with a null terminator in the first place.

 The analyzer has detected an interesting error pattern.
 In order to write a terminal null at the end of a string, the programmer uses the strlen() function to calculate its length.
 The result will be unpredictable.
 The string must be already null-terminated for the strlen() function to work properly.

 char *linkname; .... linkname[strlen(linkname)] = '\0';

 This code doesn't make any sense: the null terminator will be written right into that very cell where 0 was found.
 At the same time, the strlen() function may reach far beyond the buffer, leading to undefined behavior.

 To fix the code, we should use some other method to calculate the string length: